cwza/note/misc/vim-shortcut.md

 - S: go to auto indent position
 - visual mode to select multiple lines, then :norm I[] to add something to the beginning, also you can use :norm A[] to add something to the end
 - visual mode to select multiple lines, then :! sort | uniq will run sort and uniq on what you select
+- insert mode press C-r then "(or other register) to paste in insert mode